mjub/transformer-from-scratch/README.md

 Even at small scale, "structure" does not stay diffuse: it collapses into a tiny, inspectable circuit, one head that reliably carries delimiter-matching behavior.
 That does not imply full syntactic parsing, but it does give a concrete, testable mechanism for how structured text can shape model internals.

-I want to name a couple of thing/questions I want to try next:
+Here are a couple of things and questions I want to try next:

  - The masked self-attention mechanism is unidirectional (triangular matrix).
 Tokens are processed and generated from left to right.
-Can I hack the attention mask to enable non-linear, e.g. tree-like generation?
+Can I hack the attention mask to enable nonlinear, e.g. tree-like generation?
  - Can we stitch together several, complementary input sources into a single output with the cross-attention mechanism?
- - Finally, training a small model on a small dataset demonstrated that Transformers are no magic wands, or perfect _compressors_.
-I want to investigate how it connects to algorithmic information theory.
+ - Finally, training a small model on a small dataset demonstrated that Transformers are not magic wands or perfect _compressors_.
+I want to investigate how this connects to algorithmic information theory.